celymoon/celymoon/README.md

 A Padawan Developer and Analyst with a passion for Web full-stack development, aiming to share, help and learn as much as possible with people and cultures all around the world.

-*   🌍  I'm based in Funchal, Portugal (but sometimes I'm also in Prague, Czech Republic).
+*   🌍  I'm based in São Paulo, Brazil (but sometimes I'm also in Prague, Czech Republic).
 *   ✉️  You can contact me at [celinemlyra@gmail.com](mailto:celinemlyra@gmail.com)
 *   🧠  I'm learning Frontend & Backend technologies as well.
 Such as C#, React, Node.js and I'm also on my way to master Bootstrap.
 *   🤝  I'm open to collaborating on Web projects either on a back-end or front-end side.### Skills<p align="left">